Milton Keynes Community Foundation Limited

 - Education - Outside school hours activities, PTAs/Friends groups (not statutory responsibilities)

-Chair Matthew Downton emphasizes: “It is key that we send funding where it is most needed and therefore our priorities include poverty, inclusion, the environment, and sustainability.”
+Chair Matthew Downton emphasises: “It is key that we send funding where it is most needed and therefore our priorities include poverty, inclusion, the environment, and sustainability.”

-The Foundation particularly welcomes applications from organizations addressing new and emerging needs or working collaboratively, and those responding to issues identified in their Vital Signs report.
+The Foundation particularly welcomes applications from organisations addressing new, emerging, and unmet needs, working collaboratively or in partnership, and those responding to issues identified in their Vital Signs report.

 What They Don't Fund